basho/machi/FAQ.md

 <a name="n1.1">
 ### 1.1.
 What is Machi?

-Very briefly, Machi is a very simple append-only file store.
+Very briefly, Machi is a very simple append-only blob/file store.

 Machi is
 "dumber" than many other file stores (i.e., lacking many features found in other file stores) such as HadoopFS or a simple NFS or CIFS file server.
-However, Machi is a distributed file store, which makes it different (and, in some ways, more complicated) than a simple NFS or CIFS file server.
+However, Machi is a distributed blob/file store, which makes it different (and, in some ways, more complicated) than a simple NFS or CIFS file server.